OPEC sees more demand for its crude in 2016 as cheap oil hits rivals

 In a monthly report, the Organization of the Petroleum Exporting Countries (OPEC) forecast the world would need 30.82 million barrels per day (bpd) from the group next year, up 510,000 bpd from the previous prediction.

-OPEC's forecast, if realised, would be a further indication its strategy is working.
+OPEC's forecast, if realized, would be a further indication its strategy is working.
 The group last year refused to prop up prices and instead raised output, seeking to recover market share taken by higher-cost rival production.
-Oil is trading just below $53, half its price of June 2014.
+Oil LCOc1 is trading just below $53, half its price of June 2014.

 Supply outside OPEC is expected to decline by 130,000 bpd in 2016, the report said, as output falls in the United States, the former Soviet Union, Africa, the Middle East and much of Europe.
 Last month, OPEC predicted growth of 160,000 bpd.